 Survey Extent Polygon

-- Make sure survey data is Projected (imported as Projected or has been run through the Coordinate Transformation Tool).
+- Make sure teh survey data are projected (imported as projected or been run through the Coordinate Transformation Tool).

 Create Survey Extent Polygonfrom the Workflow Manager.

-- Make sure the correct Survey Geodatabase is open.
+- Make sure the correct topo project is open.

 Snap Tolerance: After the initial polygon is generated using the “hull tolerance”, any edge within this distance of any survey point will be snapped to those points.
 This is useful for cleaning up edges along the in channel areas at the top and bottom of the survey.
 Typically a value of 1m is appropriate, though larger surveys with lower point density could use a higher value.